-Companies with remote locations often back up remote workers' data via wide area networks (WANs) to avoid the cost of local backups and local support staff.
+Companies with remote locations often back up remote workers' data via wide-area networks (WANs) to avoid the cost of local backups and local support staff.
 A large portion of the remote data remains constant from day to day, which means backup systems waste WAN and storage resources by transferring multiple copies of the same data to the central office.
 Source deduplication eliminates this inefficiency by transferring only unique chunks of data across the wire.

-Symantec commissioned Principled Technologies (PT) to measure the source deduplication capabilities of the Dell[TM] PowerVault[TM] DL2100 powered by Symantec[TM] Backup Exec[TM] 2010 when backing up a Microsoft[®] Windows[®]-based file server solution.
-As Figure 1 shows, this solution delivered an average 24.6 to 1 deduplication ratio over a simulated 2-week period.
-This indicates that, by deduplicating the data at the source, the solution reduced the amount of data traveling over the WAN connection by a factor of more than 24, greatly reducing WAN traffic, media server storage capacity needs, and administrative overhead, which all translate to reduced costs.
+Symantec commissioned Principled Technologies (PT) to measure the source deduplication capabilities of the DellTM PowerVaultTM DL2100 powered by SymantecTM Backup ExecTM 2010 when backing up a SQL Server database.
+As Figure 1 shows, this solution delivered a 10.5 to 1 deduplication ratio.
+This indicates that by deduplicating the data at the source, the solution reduced the amount of data traveling over the WAN connection by a factor of more than 10, greatly reducing WAN traffic, media server storage capacity needs, and administrative overhead, which all translate to reduced costs.